samtmartin/fpt-1/README.md

 ## Where does the loss come from?

+* Very limited dataset size (solution in progress)
 * Model architecture and related 'inefficiencies'
-* Very limited dataset size
 * No forward-looking, company-specific data (e.g. company guidance, consensus research estimates, etc)
 * Only course-grained company-specific data.
 More detailed company information (e.g. sku-level metrics) would very likely improve the model's forecasting quality
 * No company-specific 'structural' change signals (e.g. acquisitions, divestitures, etc)